 - If you are concerned about pain, talk to your surgeon.
 LASIK shouldn’t hurt, but you may feel slight pressure from the laser.

 - Take a few days off.
-Some LASIK patients go back to work the day after their procedure, but Dr. Rosenbaum suggests taking at least a couple of days to rest.
+Some LASIK patients go back to work the day after their procedure, but Our Doctors suggests taking at least a couple of days to rest.
 Make sure you keep your expectations realistic.
 This is especially important if you work outdoors because you need to keep your eyes as clean as possible.

 - Stop wearing your contact lenses.
 If you wear contact lenses, you’ll need to switch to glasses full time for at least a few weeks before your surgery.
 Contact lenses can distort the shape of your cornea, which could lead to inaccurate measurements and a poor surgical outcome.
 Your doctor will provide specific guidelines depending on your situation and how long you’ve been a contact lens wearer.